keghub/breakAway/Sanity-Vercel/README.md

 The execises will go through some of the basic concepts of sanity and nextjs.

+We will be using typescript throughout the excercises, so keep in mind to always write strongly typed code (and avoid `any`).

 ## Sanity studio

 [Add a field](docs/sanity/add-field.md)